ccaccioppo/Building-Intuition-for-DNS/README.md

 <img src="https://i.imgur.com/zMrBLqR.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Now, go back to Client1 and attempt to ping "mainframe" in PowerShell once more.
-This time, the ping should be successful because we added a DNS A-record on DC-1 that maps to its private IP address.
+Go back to Client1 and try pinging "mainframe" in PowerShell again.
+This time, it should work because we added a DNS A-record on DC-1 that points to its private IP address.
 </p>
 <br />